gongahkia/personal-wiki/bach1/law/law101-Contract1/README.md

 ## Reference material

-As we recall, due to the complexity of Contract law cases, most IRAC breakdowns will come from **CASE LAW**, with **STATUTE LAW** supplementing existing arguments.
+Due to the complexity of Contract law cases, most IRAC breakdowns will come from **CASE LAW**, with **STATUTE LAW** supplementing existing arguments.

 #### How to do readings